jean-moulinette/open-dj/README.md

     config.host = "set local ip or dns of the server running open-dj"

-    config.port = "set port" (Only if you're not using a reverse proxy like mentionned above)
+    config.port = "set port" (Only if you're not using a reverse proxy like mentioned above)

 ---------------------------------------------------